Litigation & Arbitration

 We agree that you are plugged into your business and have applicable perspective concerning its value.
 As we work along side you during the business appraisal process, we will strongly draw on your personal knowledge of the company.

-Right now you are probably Googling the approaches just mentioned.
+Clients often Google the approaches just mentioned.
 We encourage you to educate yourself on the appraisal process because an informed client is a helpful client.

 If you have any questions or concerns, please call us at